laurentHYZ/Central-Christmas-Coding-Camps/README.md

 -   What is the target age?

-6 till 12 I will pair match kids and have them work on their own.
++7  yo I will pair match kids and have them work on their own.

 -   I am not available in the morning, can we organize something similar in the afternoon?